cartridge-gg/controller.c/README.md

 ### Change binding target language

-In [generator/main.rs](./crates/generator/src/main.rs) change the target-language from `py-nanobind` to `c` or vice-versa.
+[Generator/main.rs](./crates/generator/src/main.rs) accepts a command line argument to change the target-language from `py-nanobind` to `c`.

 ### Python Bindings

-The Python bindings use nanobind and provide a comprehensive example that includes:
+The Python bindings uses nanobind and provide a comprehensive example that includes:

 - Automatic dependency installation
 - Library building and binding generation